slamora/brackets-wiki/SplitView-Architecture-Tasking.md

 7. Add support for images in working set
    * create custom viewer
-   * implement all file based commands to work on images
+   * implement all file based commands to work on non-document based objects
-   * Implement all working set commands for images
+   * Implement all working set commands for non-document based objects
+   * implement editor.getDisplayName() to get the name to show in the working set
    * Unit tests

 8. Implement UI for split view